poojadesur/RelationalDBMS/README.md

 # SimpleRA

 ## Overview
+* Coded indexing using B+ Trees, sorting using 2-phase merge sort, joining using partition-hash join

-check docs/Overview.md for detailed instructions and descriptions of the dbms.
+* check docs/Overview.md for detailed instructions and descriptions of the dbms.

 ## Compilation Instructions